Homemade Halloween Costume Ideas

 Looking for homemade Halloween costume ideas?

 It’s that time of year again where the #1 question on everyone’s mind is “What am I going to be for Halloween?”
 Buying the same costume as everyone else in town is boring.
-Do something totally "out of the box"–like making your Halloween costume out of leftover moving boxes!
+Do something totally "out of the box" – like making your Halloween costume out of leftover moving boxes!
+These costumes are perfect.
+They’re cheap, easy to make, and look great!

 Before we share instructions for our homemade Halloween costume ideas, you’ll need to get your box ready to decorate.
 For a child, small or medium boxes will work.
 For an adult, a medium or large box should do the trick!
 Prepping the box is easy: just use a box cutter to cut off the bottom box flaps, then cut out two arm holes and one head opening.
 We used a CD storage spindle for measuring the arm holes and a large mixing bowl for the head, but you can use any round objects around the house to help you determine the right size for a perfect fit.

 If the box fits just right, you can move on to the next step – painting!
 Two coats will help hide any lettering on the box, especially if you’re using white paint (which you’ll need for the ‘pair of dice’ costumes).
-We opted for flat paint over spray paint for more even coverage.
-We chose red paint for the Lego costume, silver for the robot, and the Rubik’s Cube and aquarium called for black paint—how will you ever choose?!
+We used a roll-on flat acrylic paint that provided great coverage.
+You could also use spray paint.
+We chose red paint for the Lego costume, silver for the robot, and black paint for both the Rubik’s Cube and aquarium.

-Now you’re ready to customize your box to make the perfect costume.
-Here are some of our homemade Halloween costume ideas and how to make them:
+Once your box is painted, you’re ready to customize your box to make the perfect costume.
+Here are some of our easy homemade Halloween costume ideas and how to make them:

 Connect the pieces with this Lego Costume